Ilyass-Bougati/sefaultd/README.md

 | `/<name>`     | `site/<name>` if it is an existing regular file | 200    |
 | anything else | `site/not_found.html`                           | 404    |

-Every response is sent as `text/html` with a `Content-Length` and `Connection: close`.
+`Content-Type` is guessed from the file's suffix (`.css` → `text/css`, `.png` → `image/png`, and so on), falling back to `application/octet-stream` for anything unrecognised; the 404 page and any other response are otherwise sent with a `Content-Length` and `Connection: close`.
 Only the request line is parsed; request headers are read off the socket but ignored.

 Add pages by dropping files into `site/`.
 They are picked up on the next request for that path, and the body is cached in memory from the first hit onward, so restart the